Where do I find a photo of my Civil War soldier?

 Do you have a photo of your Civil War ancestor in uniform?
 If so, consider yourself very lucky.
 Photos of soldiers weren’t taken very often.
 When they were, they were taken on the soldier’s own time and paid for by themselves.

-Despite what many people think, there isn’t a collection of Civil War soldiers’ photos at the National Archives.
+Many people hope to find a photo of their soldier, but unfortunately, there isn’t a collection of Civil War soldiers’ photos at the National Archives.
 The federal government didn’t ask for a photo of the soldiers and there was very little reason for them to need a photo in their records.

 Occasionally you may find a photo in the soldier’s pension file, but even that is pretty rare.
 When photos do show up, they’re even less likely to be a photo of him in uniform.
 On the rare occasion that you do find a photos in a pension file, they’re likely to be a photo of him later in life.